 • TBAAL’s Riverfront Jazz Festival, founded and created by Curtis King, is one of the fastest growing Jazz Festivals in the United States and the only major music festival in Dallas, TX.

-• Annually, TBAAL services an audience of over 500,000 patrons, (pre Covid-19 pandemic), currently received over 4-million has a membership base of 5,000, sends/distributes brochures to 50,000 patrons on our nationwide general mailing list, receives over 4 million hits on the institution’s website, has over 28,000 Facebook Followers, 9,849 followers on Instagram, 4,504 Twitter followers (nearly 6,000 weekly Re-Tweets), 500 plus LinkedIn connections and advertises/communicates daily to over 40,000 patrons currently on our email database.
+• Annually, TBAAL services an audience of over 500,000 patrons, (pre Covid-19 pandemic), currently received over 4-million has a membership base of 5,000, sends/distributes brochures to 50,000 patrons on our nationwide general mailing list, receives over 4 million hits on the institution’s website, has over 33,875 Facebook Followers, 11,536 followers on Instagram, 4,492 X (Twitter) followers, 11,700+ followers on LinkedIn, and advertisement communicated daily to over 40,000 patrons currently on our email database.

 • TBAAL services more than 50,000 youth in its Arts-and-Education programs.